HariSekhon/Nagios-Plugins/README.md

 [Elasticsearch](https://www.elastic.co/products/elasticsearch)
 ...) etc.

-These programs can also be run standalone on the command line as tools and used in scripts as well as run via Nagios.
+These programs can also be run standalone on the command line as tools and used in scripts as well as run in a variety of [enterprise monitoring systems](https://github.com/harisekhon/nagios-plugins#links).

 This should be the next stop after installing Nagios with it's basic plugins.